zenstreamz/AIOStreams/README.md

 6. Your addon will be hosted at {username}-{space-name}.hf.space.
 You can also find a direct URL to it by clicking the 3 dots > Embed this space > Direct URL > Copy

+>[!WARNING]
+> The build process generally takes around 5 minutes.
+However, it can sometimes get stuck sometimes or fail.
+In this case, go to `Settings`, and click `Factory Rebuild`.
+If it fails after factory rebuilding more than 3 times, you can create an issue.

 ##### Updating

 To update the addon, you can simply go to the `Settings` tab and click `Factory rebuild`.
 This will rebuild the addon with the latest changes.